mojojojo99/company/about.md

 ---
 layout: page
 title: About Us
-description: Sim Hup Seng was incorporated more than 20 years ago, starting with only 10 stainless steel manhole toilets.
+description: Sim Hup Seng Services (SHS Group) was incorporated more than 20 years ago, starting with only 10 stainless steel manhole toilets.
 To date we have more than 50 improved 'Elder-Friendly Portable Manhole Toilets.
 Learn more about what we do here!
 order: 1
 name2: about